 Have you ever been surprised to find yourself somewhere on the planet in a place you never thought you’d be?
 See me taking this picture?
 I was thinking how strange and unexpected it was to stand there, in that place.
 As a kid growing up in Holland I dreamed of traveling to exotic countries, but standing in front of the infamous Nicolae Ceausescu’s House of the Republic, now called the Parliament Palace, in Bucharest, Romania, never was on the list.
-But there I was a couple of weeks ago, gawking at this enormous white building thinking deep thoughts, contemplating the meaning of life and
+But there I was, gawking at this enormous white building thinking deep thoughts, contemplating the meaning of life and

 wondering where the next “toilet stop” was digesting what our guide had just told us.